- By Stephen

-Due to its strength, durability and resistance to fire and water, asbestos was used in a wide range of building products and materials up until the mid-1980s.
+Due to its unique properties asbestos appeared in a wide range of building products and materials up until the mid-1980s.

-By the late 1980s, the use of asbestos in building products was banned in most Australian states and territories and on 31 December 2003, the use of all forms of asbestos was banned in Australia.
+During the late 1980s, its use in building products was banned in Australian states and territories and on 31 December 2003, the use of all forms of asbestos was banned in Australia.

-Despite the bans on mining and industrial use, many asbestos products that were used in the past are still present in our built environment today, including in many government, educational, commercial and residential buildings.
-The presence of in-situ asbestos means it needs to be managed carefully and professionally as the risks of exposure may not be obvious for many years and their deadly effects could continue for many more years to come.
+Despite the bans many products that were used in the past are still present in our environment.
+Many government, educational, commercial and residential buildings still contain in-situ asbestos today.
+As a result the risk of exposure could continue for many more years.

-Asbestos is a known carcinogen.
-Inhalation of fibres is associated with increased incidences of a number of respiratory diseases including asbestosis, mesothelioma, pleural and lung cancers.
+It is a known carcinogen.
+Inhalation of fibres increase incidences of a number of respiratory diseases including asbestosis, mesothelioma, pleural and lung cancers.

 - weathering of Asbestos causing materials (ACMs)